anushac14/recipes-and-ratings-analysis/README.md

  height="600"
  frameborder="0"
  ></iframe>
-This graph plots the relationship between the amount of carbohydrates in a dish to the amount of calories the dish has.
-There appears to be a positive linear relationship between these variables, which indicates that foods with higher carbohydrates also tend to also have more calories.
+This graph displays the relationship between the amount of carbohydrates in a dish and the amount of calories the dish has.
+There appears to be a positive linear relationship between these variables, which suggests that foods with higher amounts of carbohydrates generally contain more calories.

 **Nutritional Information Per Meal Type**